-Note: checking driver signatures is a security feature, and disabling it is not recommended.
+Note: Checking driver signatures is a security feature and disabling it is not recommended.
 Only install unsigned drivers from trusted sources.
+Always back up your computer fully before proceeding and ensure you’ve created a recovery drive.
+An untrusted driver could render your PC unusable without a complete format.

 There are three different ways to install unsigned drivers in Windows 10.
-I will show you all three of them.
-Follow the one that is most comfortable to you.
+Each works, so pick the one you feel most comfortable using or whichever works best for you.

 1. Install Unsigned Drivers from Advanced Boot Menu